quickemu-project/quickemu/README.md

   * **SPICE has limited supported on macOS**:
     * Copy/paste via SPICE agent is not available.
     * File sharing via SPICE webdavd is not available.
-    * USB passthrough via SPICE is not available.
+    * USB pass-through via SPICE is not available.
-    * Smartcard passthrough is not available.
+    * Smartcard pass-through is not available.

 ## Windows 10 Guest